Exomanz/UITweaks/README.md

 > ![Online Gameplay](Resources/online.jpg)

 ## Development Roadpath
-- Fix multiplayer
+- Fix Multiplayer : ✅
-- Add BSML settings for all new features
+- Add BSML settings for all new features : ✅
-- Rework and optimize internals
+- Rework and optimize internals : ❌
-- Compatibility with other UI mods like Counters+ and the Heck suite
+- Compatibility with other UI mods like Counters+ and the Heck suite : :x:
 - Bug fixes and new features as fit

 ## Contributing
-Do you have a feature request or a bug to report?
-You can [open an issue here](../../issues)!
-You can also reach out to me on Discord in the BSMG server, or directly at `@exomanz`.

-Alternatively, you can download the source code and build the project yourself.
-Once you have a working build, you can [submit a pull request here](../../pulls).
+Please read the [contributing file](CONTRIBUTING.md) for more information.